arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

 ![Power rails of the Edge Control board](assets/ec_ard_gs_power_rail.svg)

 The Edge Control board uses an I/O expander in order to increase the number of digital control signals.
 If we want to blink the on-board LED we would need to enable the power of the I/O expander to which the LED is connected to and also enable the power to the 5V DCDC converter.
-5V power line is powered by the **battery source** for which you can either use a power supply or a 3 cell LiPo battery to provide the required voltage.
+5V power line is powered by the **battery source** for which you can either use a power supply or a SLA battery to provide the required voltage.

 The `Power` class provides API access to enable the different voltages on the board.
 In this tutorial we need to enable the 3.3V and 5V power lines using the `enable3V3()` and `enable5V()` functions.